 A quarterly newsletter, UKWIR News is circulated widely.

-New projects are added to the Research Programme at the end of November each year, but further projects are added throughout the year.
+New projects are added to the Main Research Programme at the end of November each year, but further projects are added throughout the year.

 Expressions of Interest are invited from potential contractors for all of the projects listed in Next Year's Programme.
 These are completed on the website and are conveyed automatically to the relevant Project Manager for consideration.

-The deadline for this activity is 31 December 2016 and is confirmed in the Next Year's Programme page.
+The deadline for the Main Research Programme is 31 December 2018 and is confirmed in the Next Year's Programme page.